 This opens the Share window, where you will select the Presentation’s access setting, expiration date, and the template you wish to use.

-In the Share window, you can choose an Access setting to make the Presentation “public” (accessible to anyone with the Presentation URL); make the Presentation password-protected; or restrict access to select workspace users.
+Under Access, you can choose to make the Presentation “public” (accessible to anyone with the Presentation URL); make the Presentation password-protected; or restrict access to select workspace users.
 If you select “Workspace users,” a text box appears, so you can enter user names or distribution lists.

 Once you select an access setting, choose an expiration date and time for your Presentation, or select “No expiration.”